justcharlz/cNGN-bot/notes.md

     - ^ integrate Chainlink feed into on-chain rebalancing bots?
 - Calculating current holdings for a position requires some nuance due to the pool's curve not being constant product(?)
 - ^Need this in order to calculate IL + backtest current strategy
-    - Derive from first principles by using prior work below:
+    - Derive from first principles by using prior work below
     - https://atiselsts.github.io/pdfs/uniswap-v3-liquidity-math.pdf
     - https://blog.uniswap.org/uniswap-v3-math-primer-2